afourcade/AffectTracker/README.md

 - recording either single (“summary”) or continuous ratings
 - configuring the interval for automatically saving ongoing continuous ratings into a file on disk.

 > *Note: the tool has been developed with the HTC Vive Pro and its touchpad.
-It is not yet been tested for other VR equipment (e.g., joystick input).*
+It has not yet been yet tested for other VR equipment (e.g., joystick input).*

 When using the *HTC Vive Pro* and its round touchpad, the possible range for all ratings on both dimensions is [-1 1]: the square affect grid is fitted (i.e., inscribed) into the circle of the touchpad, that is, input values of the round touchpad were restricted (Mathf.Clamp function in Unity).
 During the continous rating, the participant’s thumb trajectory on the touchpad is recorded at a sampling frequency of your choice.
 In the case their thumb is off the touchpad (e.g., participants inadvertently stop rating for a short period of time), “NaN” values are recorded.